Blursoftwares/JAVASCRIPT/13-error-handling/README.md

 ### Logical Errors

-Logical errors occur when the code executes without any errors but produces incorrect results due to a flaw in logic.
+// Logical errors occur when the code executes without any errors
+// but produces incorrect results due to a flaw in logic.
+These can be harder to detect since they don't interrupt the execution.

 **Example:**
 ```javascript